Sania-Christle-Vaz/AQI-Sustainability-Dashboard/README.md

 Create a visually interactive and analytical dashboard using Power BI.

-Tools and Technologies
+Tools and Technologies:
 Microsoft Excel: Used for data collection, cleaning, preprocessing, and initial analysis.

 Power BI: For visualizing seasonal trends, pollutant contribution, population dynamics, and AQI category distribution.

 DAX: Used for KPI calculations and AQI category classification based on WHO standards.

-Key Insights
+Key Insights:
 Delhi has the highest average AQI (168.4), followed by Chennai (87.2), and Mandya (65.4).

 Despite having a higher population, Chennai maintains better air quality than Delhi—indicating other contributors like vehicular emissions and industrial activity.